RSCC Policies & Guidelines

 It is the policy of Roane State Community College to provide employees with a salary administration program that will establish internal equity, provide market competitiveness, and increase morale based on the availability of financial resources.
 Deviations from this plan may be necessary due to legislative and/or governing board actions.

-In general, when administrative personnel, support staff or faculty member earns an initial degree or an additional degree, a three percent (3%) salary increase will be provided for an associates, bachelor's or masters degree; and a five percent (5%) increase will be provided for a Ph.D. or Ed.D.
+- In general, when exempt personnel, nonexempt or faculty member earns an initial degree or an additional degree, a three percent (3%) salary increase will be provided for an associate, bachelor or master’s degree; and a five percent (5%) increase will be provided for a Ph.D. or Ed.D.
 Faculty increases will be provided for degrees appropriate to the teaching discipline.
+If an exempt personnel position was hired prior to 7/1/2024 the calculation included a minimum of a bachelor’s degree; therefore, the employee would not receive the increase for a bachelor’s degree.
+Effective 7/1/2024, the individuals calculated salary would have been adjusted for lack of a bachelor’s degree.

-A salary equity review will be conducted by the Salary Equity Committee on faculty who have completed the credit hour increments or a degree in accordance to policy AA-04-01 through July 1, 1994.
-Faculty who have not obtained 30 credit hours above the master’s degree as of July 1, 1994 will operate under the policy as revised May 15, 1994 including three to five percent (3-5%) increase as indicated above.
+- A salary equity review will be conducted by the Salary Equity Committee on faculty who have completed the credit hour increments or a degree in accordance to RSCC policy AA-04-01.

-Eligible employees who receive a Certified Administrative Professional (CAP) certification will receive a nine percent (9%) salary increase in accordance with state legislation.
+- Eligible employees who receive a Certified Administrative Professional (CAP) certification will receive a nine percent (9%) salary increase in accordance with state legislation.
+This pertains to nonexempt employees only.

 Revision History: 05/15/1994, 05/02/1996